Prehistory of the Levant: Ubeidiya - Early Acheulian (c. 1.5 – 1.2 million years ago)

-Ubeidiya is an open site that existed alongside the extinct Lake Ubeidiya whose shores were inhabited by over a hundred Asian and African animal species including mammals (such as Giraffe, Elephant, Deer and Pelorovis), birds, reptiles, amphibians and mollusks.
-Some of these animals have been hunted by hominins who inhabited the site as evident in cut marks observed on the fossilized bones.
-The stone tools found in Ubeidiya include handaxes, picks, chopping tools and spheroids.
+Ubeidiya prehistoric site is an open site that existed alongside the extinct Lake Ubeidiya whose shores were inhabited by over a hundred Asian and African animal species including mammals such as giraffes, Syrian elephants, Persian fallow deer, mountain and Dorcas gazelles, and the now-extinct pelorovis; birds; reptiles; amphibians; and insects.
+Some of these animals have been hunted by hominins who inhabited the site, as evidenced by the cut marks observed on the fossilized bones.
+The stone tools found in Ubeidiya include hand axes, picks, chopping tools, and spheroids.
 These tools have been attested to the Early Acheulian industry.
-The tools show preference for specific rock types such as basalt, limestone and flint for specific tool types.
+The tools show a preference for specific rock types such as basalt, limestone and flint for particular tool types.
 This implies a sophisticated understanding of raw materials by the hominins who located and selected them for production.
-Other stone tool assemblages in the Levant have been attested to the Early Acheulian, but they lack sufficient dating evidence to allow comparison with Ubeidiya's finds.
-These sites include Abbassieh near the Nile, Evron Quarry and Zihor in Israel and Al-Lataminah in Syria.
+Other stone tool assemblages in the Levant have been attested to the early Acheulean but lack sufficient dating evidence to compare with Ubeidiya's finds.
+These sites include Abbassia near the Nile, Evron Quarry and Zihor in Israel and al-Lataminah in Syria.

-Gesher Benot Ya'akov - Large Flake Acheulian (c.
+Daughters of Jacob Bridge Large Flake Acheulian (c.
 790,000 – 650,000 years ago)

-North of Ubeidiya is the important site of Gesher Benot Ya'akov ("Daughters of Jacob Bridge" – GBW) dated to slightly after c.
+North of Ubeidiya is the crucial site of Daughters of Jacob Bridge (Gesher Benot Ya'akov, abbreviated as "GBY") dated to slightly after c.
 790,000 years ago.
-The stone tool assemblage belongs to the "Large Flake" stage of the Acheulian, testifying to an advance knapping technique.
-GBY provides information on many aspects of the life of its inhabitants: Many large mammal bones were found at the site, primarily elephants that were hunted and butchered by the early humans.
+The stone tool assemblage belongs to the "Large Flake" stage of the Acheulian, testifying to an advanced knapping technique.
+GBY provides information on many aspects of the life of its inhabitants: Many large mammal bones were found at the site, including those of the elephant Palaeoloxodon recki display evidence of butchery by the early humans.
 Nuts and tools used to crack them, as well as fish bones, were collected.
-The earliest wooden artifact - a plank with evidence of polishing - was found at the site, as well as one of the earliest traces of fire use.
-In some of the layers, the organization of living space was observed, with certain activities limited to specific areas at the site.
+The earliest wooden artifact - a plank with evidence of polishing - was found at the site and one of the earliest traces of fire use.
+In some layers, the organization of living space was observed, with certain activities limited to specific areas at the site.